 7. Instant comfort or anxiety coping boxes

-Make a box for your child containing chits with positive messages or quotes that can be an instant source of motivation when they feel anxious and you are not around them to comfort them.
+Make a box for your child containing slips of paper with positive messages or quotes that can be an instant source of motivation when they feel anxious and you are not around them to comfort them.
 These messages can be written either by you or your child.

 Give your children magazines containing colorful, bright pictures and ask them to make a collage with the pictures they find calming.
 Making a collage can help them forget about their worries and release stress.
-Besides, it does not require complex artistic skills, and your child can express themselves freely.
+It does not require complex artistic skills, and your child can express themselves freely.

 9. Stress balls

 Stress balls have always been a go-to remedy for tackling stress and anxiety.
-You can either make DIY stress balls at home with your child or get one from the market.
+You can either make DIY stress balls at home with your child or purchase them from the market.
 Squeezing a stress ball stimulates the nerves and muscles and improves the overall nervous system, thus reducing cortisol, the main stress hormone (7).

 Bibliotherapy, also referred to as book therapy or therapeutic storytelling, is the process in which you read a story or certain parts of a story to your child with the purpose of healing or making them feel calm (8).
 Read a storybook to your child and help them relate to the characters in the story.